-In this pricing strategy, the retailer tries to set the price after doing a comparative analysis of the pricing of the other competitors.
+In this pricing strategy, the retailer tries to set the price after doing a comparative analysis of the pricing of other competitors.
 According to the comparison, you can set the pricing of your products based on the pricing of your competitor.

 This pricing model is ideal for selling identical products in the market.
 However, one drawback of this form of pricing is misleading information, which may hinder the progress of your business.

-This is one of the most effective pricing strategies applicable to e-commerce.
+This is one of the most effective pricing strategies applicable to eCommerce.
 This is mainly focused on the quality that you deliver to the customer so that the demand increases.

 As you go on in the business, you make subtle changes to the prices to match the tastes, preferences, and budget of the target audience.
 According to the demand and supply chain, your pricing will also vary.